-- D1 Understand essential life structures and processes pertaining to a wide variety of organisms, including humans. - D2 Understand various biotic and abiotic components of ecosystems, as well as their interaction and interdependence within ecosystems and within the biosphere as a whole. - D3 Understand the properties and structures of matter, as well as various common manifestations and applications of the actions and interactions of matter. - D4 Understand how stability, motion, forces, and energy transfers and transformations play a role in a wide range of natural and constructed contexts. - D5 Understand the composition of the Earth's atmosphere, hydrosphere, and lithosphere, as well as the processes involved within and among them. - D6 Understand the composition of the universe, the interactions within it, and the implications of humankind's continued attempts to understand and explore it.
+- D1. understand essential life structures and processes pertaining to a wide variety of organisms, including humans - D2. understand various biotic and abiotic components of ecosystems, as well as their interaction and interdependence within ecosystems and within the biosphere as a whole - D3. understand the properties and structures of matter as well as various common manifestations and applications of the actions and interactions of matter

+- D4. understand how stability, motion, forces, and energy transfers and transformations play a role in a wide range of natural and constructed contexts - D5. understand the composition of the Earth's atmosphere, hydrosphere, and lithosphere, as well as the processes involved within and among them - D6. understand the composition of the universe, the interactions within it, and the impacts of humankind's continued attempts to understand and explore it

-The Unifying Concepts
+E. Unifying Concepts

-An effective way to create linkages within and among science disciplines is to use unifying concepts-the key ideas that underlie and integrate all science knowledge and extend into areas such as mathematics and social studies.
-Unifying concepts help students construct a more holistic, systems-related understanding of science and its role in society.

-The following four unifying concepts were used in the development of Grade 12 Biology:
+An effective way to create linkages within and among science disciplines is to use unifying concepts, the key ideas that underlie and integrate all science knowledge and extend into areas such as mathematics and social studies.
+Unifying concepts help students to construct a holistic understanding of science and its role in society.
+The following four unifying concepts were used in the development of the Science Framework and Senior 1 Science: A Foundation for Implementation.

+Similarity and Diversity

-• Similarity and diversity: The concepts of similarity and diversity provide tools for organizing our experiences with the world.
+The concepts of similarity and diversity provide tools for organizing our experiences with the world.
 Beginning with informal experiences, students learn to recognize attributes of materials, organisms, and events that help to make useful distinctions between and among them.
 Over time, students adopt accepted procedures and protocols for describing and classifying objects, organisms, and events they encounter, thus enabling them to share ideas with others and to reflect on their own experiences.